cockroachdb/docs/src/current/v24.3/wal-failover.md

 ## Why WAL Failover?

 In cloud environments transient [disk stalls]({% link {{ page.version.version }}/cluster-setup-troubleshooting.md %}#disk-stalls) are common, often lasting on the order of several seconds.
 This will negatively impact latency for the user-facing foreground workload.
-In the field, we have observed that stalls occur most frequently while writing to the WAL.
-While we cannot prevent disk stalls, we can minimize their impact on CockroachDB.
-That is where WAL failover comes into play.
+In the field, we have observed that stalls while writing to the WAL are the most impactful to foreground latencies.
+Most other writes, such as flushes and compactions, happen asynchronously in the background and foreground operations do not need to wait for them.

 When a disk stalls on a node, it could be due to complete hardware failure or it could be a transient stall.
 In CockroachDB when a disk backing a [store]({% link {{ page.version.version}}/cockroach-start.md %}#store) stalls, all the writes to [ranges]({% link {{ page.version.version }}/architecture/overview.md %}#architecture-range) for which the node is [leaseholder]({% link {{ page.version.version }}/architecture/overview.md %}#architecture-leaseholder) will be blocked until the disk stall clears, or the node is crashed (after default interval defined by [`COCKROACH_ENGINE_MAX_SYNC_DURATION_DEFAULT`](#important-environment-variables)), moving any leaseholders on this store to other stores.